Kartin8/FF13NovaFix/README.md

 ## Installation

 > [!IMPORTANT]
-> Don't combine it with FF13Fix or similar setups, it's not compatible.
+> **DO NOT** combine it with FF13Fix or similar setups, **IT'S NOT COMPATIBLE**.
 >
 >Only the latest Steam builds are supported.
-Microsoft Store releases are not supported yet.
+Microsoft Store releases **ARE NOT** supported yet.

+> [!CAUTION]
+> It is **HIGHLY RECOMMENDED** to use the [Nova Chrysalia mod loader](https://github.com/LR-Research-Team/Datalog/wiki/%5BGUIDE%5D-Installing-mods-for-Nova-Chrysalia) from the [official Discord server](https://discord.gg/mvqaETHjbh) to patch the game.
+It applies the 4 GB patch; without it, the game is likely to **CRASH** before even reaching gameplay.
+Other 4 GB patches either force you to use FF13Fix or trigger Steam DRM, so **DON'T USE THEM.**
+>
+> Nova Chrysalia is **NOT compatible with the Microsoft Store builds**.
+>
+> The mod loader is not required to keep playing the games afterward.
+If you're not interested in modding, just launch the game through the mod loader once and that's it.

 ### Windows